Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 What does the market look like?

-Traditionally, the discounters’ prices for selected goods were quite similar, but in a recent price check survey from July 2022 by Danish Newspaper B.T ( link to article here), they found that there was a price difference between the different discounters of up to four percent between the cheapest and most expensive.
+Traditionally, the discounters’ prices for selected goods were quite similar, but in recent price surveys, the price difference between the different discounters is on the rise between the cheapest and most expensive.
+Competition between the chains is fierce.

 Find an overview of the key players in the Danish Grocery Market below.